CNA Training Agency -- CMT Training Agency -- TABE Information

 - Approved four (4)-year institutions of higher learning.

-A school must complete and submit an application (Application for Approval as a Certified Medication Technician Training Agency) with DHSS requesting approval to teach the CMT course.
+A school must complete and submit an application.
 The training agency must provide a copy of a signed agreement with all cooperating nursing facilities where clinical practice and testing will be conducted.

 The signed agreement between the sponsoring educational training agency and the cooperating ICF/SNF must specify the rules, responsibilities and liabilities of each party.